GenericMappingTools/gmt/BUILDING.md

 open-source system for managing the build process.
 The building process is controlled by two configuration files in the `cmake` directory:

-- "ConfigDefault.cmake": is version controlled and used to add new default variables and set defaults for everyone. **You should not edit this file.**
+-   *ConfigDefault.cmake*: is version controlled and used to add new default variables and set defaults for everyone. **You should not edit this file.**
-- "ConfigUser.cmake": is not version controlled and used to override defaults on a per-user basis.
+-   *ConfigUser.cmake*: is not version controlled and used to override defaults on a per-user basis.
-    There is a template file, ConfigUserTemplate.cmake, that you should copy to ConfigUser.cmake and make your changes therein.
+    There is a template file, *ConfigUserTemplate.cmake*, that you should copy to *ConfigUser.cmake* and make your changes therein.

 In the source tree, copy `cmake/ConfigUserTemplate.cmake` to `cmake/ConfigUser.cmake`, and edit the file according to your demands.
 This is an example: